nesanders/MAenvironmentaldata/docs/_posts/2018-04-25-necir-cso-ej.md

 ### Relationship with linguistic isolation

 The plot below uses [bootstrap resampling](https://en.wikipedia.org/wiki/Bootstrap_(statistics)) to estimate the average volume of CSO discharge as a function of linguistic isolation, and the uncertainty in this value given the less-than-infinite number of observed discharges we have to estimate that (the 90% confidence interval).
 Linguistic isolation is defined as the fraction of households with no adult who is a "very good" or better English speaker.
+Click on the label in the plot legend to toggle display of the individual watershed points, which display detailed annotation when hovering your cursor.

 {% include /charts/NECIR_EJSCREEN_correlation_bywatershed_LINGISO.html %}